How to Get a Custom Tattoo

 Depending on the tattoo artist you choose, there may be a waiting list for their services.
 If you have confidence in their services, be patient and put yourself on the list.
 If you must pay a deposit, go ahead and put it down.
 Keep in mind that good tattoos, especially custom tattoos, cost a pretty penny.

 You should be sure to factor in a studio’s cleanliness.
 A clean studio is a mark of how sanitary their tools are and how they care for their customers.
 You can ask about their maintenance log or ask what types of needles the shop uses, whether it’s one-time disposable needles or autoclaves.

-Keep in mind that the tattoo artist won’t usually begin work on your design until you’ve paid the deposit.
+Take into consideration that the tattoo artist won’t usually begin work on your design until you’ve paid the deposit.
 If you don’t want to pay for a quality design, you can consider hiring an outside artist.
-Don’t try to haggle costs with your tattoo artist, as this is considered disrespectful to their art.
+Don’t try to haggle costs with your tattoo artist as this is considered disrespectful to their art.